Francesco d'Antonio

-Francesco d'Antonio or d'Antonio di Bartolomeo (born 1393, active until 1452) was an Italian painter of the Renaissance, mainly active in Florence.
+Francesco d'Antonio or d'Antonio di Bartolomeo (born 1393, active until 1452) was an Italian Renaissance painter of the Renaissance, mainly active in Florence.

-He is likely the same Francesco Fiorentino that Giorgio Vasari in his biographies states was a follower of Lorenzo Monaco.
+He is likely to be the same "Francesco Fiorentino" described in Vasari's Lives as a follower of Lorenzo Monaco.
 In 1429 Francesco joined the painters' guild in Florence.
-A triptych signed (circa 1415 - 1418) attributed to Francesco is found in the Fitzwilliam Museum, Cambridge.
-A painted depiction of the Virgin and Child with Six Angels and Two Cherubim (about 1440–50) on a gilded background found at the National Gallery, London.
-A panel titled Madonna and Child with Swallow (about 1420–25) attributed to the artist is found in the collection of the Denver Art Museum.
+A signed triptych (c.
+1415 – 1418) attributed to Francesco is found in the Fitzwilliam Museum, Cambridge.
+A painting of the Virgin and Child with Six Angels and Two Cherubim (c.
+1440–1450) on a gilded background is in the National Gallery, London.
+A panel titled Madonna and Child with a Swallow (c.
+1420–1425) attributed to the artist is found in the collection of the Denver Art Museum.